 File Something - Return or Extension - Even If you can Pay Anything on Due Date!
 Don't panic; we at eFile.com are here to help.
-Before we assist you in finding ways to pay your taxes owed, ask yourself these 3 questions first:
+Before we assist in finding ways to pay your taxes owed, ask yourself these 3 questions first:

 1. Are you going by a "gut feeling" about owing taxes, or have you just completed a tax return and found out that you owe taxes?

 2. What is the true cause of you owing taxes now, either by your gut feeling, as a result of estimating taxes, or completing a tax return?

 3. Are you prepared to make changes now or in the future so you can avoid owing taxes on Tax Day in the future?

-The most important thing you can do is to file your taxes - your tax return or for the current tax year an extension by July 15, 2020 - on time.
-If you missed this deadline, you still have until October 15, 2021 to e-File your returns as long as you file for an extension.
-If you file after the deadline, late filing and/or late payment penalties might occur but they will be much less the sooner you file and/or pay.
+The most important thing you can do is to file your taxes on time for the upcoming tax season.
+Taxes are due April 15th, 2021, but if you miss this deadline, you will have until October 15, 2021 to e-File your returns as long as you file for an extension.
+If you file after the deadline, late filing and/or late payment penalties might occur, but they will be much less the sooner you file and/or pay.
 Most taxpayers don't know that the late filing penalties are considerably higher than the not paying on time penalties; File Even If You Can't Pay!

-Life situations can come at us fast.
-For example, an emergency or other event happens and suddenly there is no money left to pay for taxes.
+Life situations can come at us fast; an emergency or other event happens and it can become hard to pay for taxes.
 Even if your "gut feeling" is correct about owing taxes, you must get the facts first by following these steps:

 - Use Our Free Tax Tools: Carefully examine your tax situation with these easy to use personalized tax tools.